 Should you, or any member of your family or friends wish to make use of the service you will be invited to talk with our Bereavement Service Coordinator or a member of the Patient and Family Support Team.
 This can either be over the telephone or face to face.
 Often people do not initially know what they want to say or discuss, they just know their feelings are causing them difficulties and distress.

 After this you will be allocated a named person from within the team who will then be able to meet with you at regular times.
 Normally these sessions will take place at the hospice, however if you do not feel able to come into the hospice building we can arrange to meet with you elsewhere.

 The member of our Bereavement Support Team will meet with you to give you the opportunity to talk about how you are feeling and to support you through what can be an extremely difficult time.
 Individual support sessions will normally last up to one hour.

-If you wish to access the service before you have heard from the Bereavement Support Team, or if you require further information about the service, the Celebration of Life event or the Book of Remembrance, you can contact: Rhonda Culshaw or Patricia McCrossan, Family Support Services Manager/Senior Social Worker on 020 8382 8017.
+If you wish to access support or if you require further information about the service, you can contact us on 020 8382 8000.

-If no one is available to take your call, please leave a brief message and one of the team will get back to you as soon as they can.
+Please ask to speak with a member of the Bereavement Support Service or the Patient and Family Support Service.
+If no one is available to take your call, please leave a brief message and one of the team will get back to you as soon as possible.